Endercass/DoteWM/blog/main.md

 ## A Primer

 To display a program window an operating system uses a window display server.
 On Linux this is mainly X11 written by MIT in 1984, it's old and starting to show it's age and Wayland is taking some of X11 market share.
-So you can display a window but to get the nice behavior of movement and resizing buttons and keybinds, we need a window manager.
+So with window display server you can display a window, makes sense, but to get the nice behavior of movement and resizing buttons and keybinds, we need a window manager.
 This is a separate program that the display server consults on how it should render and handle the windows.
 Then all the windows need to know is how to talk to the display server and all the window manager needs to know is how to handle the windows.
 This is a lovely system which allows for window managers to take on all different kinds of shapes sizes and appearances while maintaining compatibility.

 The goal of the project was to decrease the skill needed to write a fully customized window manager.
 I've been aware of many projects that try to do the very opposite of this project for a while, i.e.